 Wisconsin is unique among the 50 states in requiring employers to pay apprentices for both time worked and time spent in the required classroom instruction, proving that employers in Wisconsin recognize the full importance of apprenticeship training.
 As a result, apprentices receive an hourly wage for attending classes.

 Applying to an apprenticeship program is different than applying for a degree program.
 The process is similar to applying for a job.
-You may be asked to fill out an application, complete apprenticeship testing and/or take an aptitude test, and interview for the position.
+You may be asked to fill out an application, complete the Accuplacer testing and/or take an aptitude test, and interview for the position.
 Applications are reviewed by either the Joint Apprenticeship Committee for that trade, an employer association or an individual employer (depending on the trade).

 MATC Apprenticeship Programs